 Think you’re unhappy in Dubai?
-Police may call to ask why
+Cops may call to ask why

 Dubai, United Arab Emirates — If you say you’re unhappy in Dubai, the police may call to ask you why as part of a new survey.